biryukie/TakeaPlantLeaveaPlant_User_Review_Bot/README.md

 ### Set Up
 * Line `THE_FILE = "NAME.txt"` near the top can be changed to whatever you want your temporary local version of your wikipage to be.
 * In `main()` modify `sub = reddit.subreddit("YOUR_SUBREDDIT_NAME")` and `page = sub.wiki["YOUR_REVIEWS_WIKI_PAGE"]`
+* I haven't tested what happens if you don't have the wiki pages for each character already set up.
+You may want to set up the wiki pages before hand.

 ### Program Execution
 When running the program, you will be prompted to enter a string consisting of `username rating review_URL`.
-Once this is entered, the user's flair will be calculated and set instantly.
+Once this is entered, the review wiki page gets updated and the user's flair is calculated and set.

-**Updating the wikipage does not happen until you press `ENTER` on the prompt**, which signals you are done inputting user reviews, and then uploads the updated wikipage to your subreddit.